What kind of leader are you? Do people trust you? And what do you fear?

 Feelings like trust, betrayal or fear are not often considered or discussed in organizations.

-Read an interesting article by Roger Jones from Vantage Hill Partners, published by Harvard Business Review on What CEOS fear and that can affect the whole organisation and the board (based on a study done with 116 CEO in 2014).
+Read an interesting article by Roger Jones from Vantage Hill Partners (UK) published by Harvard Business Review on What CEOs fear, that can affect the whole organisation and the board (based on a study done with 116 CEO in 2014).

 How to decode resistance to change :

 HBR published a number of good articles on this topic, like this one.

 How to earn legitimacy and trust as a leader

 Is there a crisis of trust in leadership in our organisations?

 View the HBR interview of Gianpiero Petriglieri, associate professor at INSEAD.
 He discusses the challenges leaders face when trying to build trust and explains how to overcome them.